ErikRZH/pyflink-python-flink-examples-docker/README.md

 This repository is intended to provide such further examples, **the repository makes no claim to represent best Pyflink practices**.

 This version uses **Flink 1.14** be aware that some functionality may differ between versions.

+An example showing a multi-node deployment using **docker swarm** is included in [Example 1](example-pipeline).
 ## Examples
 [(1)](example-pipeline) A simple prototype streaming pipeline for quality assessment of radio telescope data.
 Large example using both API's and a variety of Flink streaming operations.
+[Multi-node deployment instructions](example-pipeline/Multi-node_Instructions.md).
 **[Table API, Datastream API, Stateful Function, Kafka, Elasticsearch, Kibana]**

 [(2)](wordcount) The [standard](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/dev/python/table_api_tutorial/) wordcount example for streaming and batch using both the datastream and table APIs in a docker container.